 Use addressing WIIFM needs as a positive tool for implementing your work visions

-So when deciding on what WIIFM to give staff try to align staff wants to these needs and you will end up not only motivating your team but also gaining their appreciation and trust.
+So when deciding on what WIIFM to give staff try to align staff wants to these needs and done well you will end up not only motivating your team but also gaining their appreciation and trust, adding to that all important emotional bank.

 Addressing WIIFM is a great way to gain the trust and appreciation of your team.